Rome Metro - Line C

 When underground works are finished, the areas above ground interested by the construction sites will be handed gradually back to the community, restored and redesigned.
 And the external arrangements of both stations and shafts are designed to create places where people can all meet.

 Line C is a line that builds sustainability.
 During works, urban green spaces were greatly considered: the project in fact has built approximately 98,000 m2 of green areas and over 4,300 new trees were planted.
+The line will hugely impact future sustainability.
+It will reduce CO2 emissions by approximately 310,000 tons every year.

 Some of the solutions used to build Line C, could become a reference engineering benchmark for works to be built in areas with many historical and cultural buildings.
+Line C is work that for many aspects is already building the future.

 Sustainability KPIs